Lisa Vanderpump Working Against Yulin Festival Despite Hong Kong Drama?

 “What’s harder, shielding ourselves from the atrocious truth?
 Or facing it, dealing with it so we can implement change? #tough #stopyulinforever,” Lisa Vanderpump tweeted earlier this month after the festival was discussed on The Real Housewives of Beverly Hills, to which one person wrote, “I’m dedicating my life to ending Yulin watching was the hardest thing I’ve ever done but I had 2 they need us.”

-Lisa replied, “Contact congress res 30,” encouraging people to go to congress to inspire more action with the eventual goal of shutting down the festival altogether.
+Lisa replied, “Contact congress res 30,” encouraging people to go to Congress to inspire more action with the eventual goal of shutting down the festival altogether.

-On The Real Housewives of Beverly Hills, the ladies are still in Hong Kong and the focus has been on the tensions within the group.
-As last night’s episode ended, Lisa Rinna dropped a bombshell, as she had the speculation that Dorit Kemsley and her husband are doing cocaine at their home during dinner parties.
+On The Real Housewives of Beverly Hills, the ladies are still in Hong Kong, and the focus has been on the tensions within the group.
+As last night’s episode ended, Lisa Rinna dropped a bombshell, as she speculated that Dorit Kemsley and her husband are doing cocaine at their home during dinner parties.
 It is surely a speculation that will cause drama and gossip for the rest of the trip.

 But Lisa Vanderpump may be firm in why they are in China to begin with.
-She wants to stop the festival from taking place and she does have some supporters with her.
+She wants to stop the festival from taking place, and she does have some supporters with her.
 Even though Eileen Davidson didn’t march with her last year in the march she had planned in Los Angeles, Davidson was rattled after watching a video that Lisa had put together for her documentary.

 Honored and thrilled to be named Editor-In-Chief of the illustrious Beverly Hills Lifestyle Magazine!
 It has always been the epitome of luxury and I am so excited for the things to come…Thank you @bhlmagazine ????????@betsnewman